neu-rah/ArduinoMenu/README.md

 - Customizable (colors and cursors).
 - Able to work over Serial stream IO as a base level.
 - Supports multiple inputs and outputs in parallel.
-- static allocation of RAM, avoiding heap fragmentation, all RAM needed to define menu structure is allocated at program statup.
+- static allocation of RAM, avoiding heap fragmentation, all RAM needed to define menu structure is allocated at program startup.
 - events available for menus and prompts
 - simply returns when no input available and no needed to draw.
 - lazy drawing, only draws when changed, avoiding time consumption and flicking.
 - sync/async navigation API functions
 - async navigation for stateless clients (as web)
 - web interface
+- can be confined to a display area (numeric fields can still overflow the area, user should take account for them)
 - Tested on Arduino: AVR, ARM, Teensy 3.2, ESP8266

 ## Dependencies